ACEP ID:

 Originally approved September 2010 titled "Patient Satisfaction Surveys"

-The American College of Emergency Physicians (ACEP) recognizes that patient experience of care surveys that are methodologically and statistically sound can be a valid measure of the patient’s perception of health care value and that patient outcome can be related to perceived patient experience of care.
+The American College of Emergency Physicians (ACEP) recognizes that patient experience of care surveys that are methodologically and statistically sound can be reflective of the patient’s perception of their health care experience, and that patient outcomes can be related to perceived patient experience of care.

-Due to the difficulty in segregating whether patient experience of care scores are a result of physician performance or due to demands and restrictions of the current health care system or other factors out of the control of the physician, patient experience of care methods that have not been validated should not be used for purposes such as credentialing, contract renewal, and incentive bonus programs.
+Due to the difficulty in refining whether patient experience of care scores are the result of physician performance or due to demands and restrictions on the current health care system, implicit bias, or other factors out of the control of the physician, patient experience of care metrics should not be used in isolation for purposes such as credentialing, contract renewal, or incentive bonus programs.
+Instead, they should be viewed as one data point among many when assessing perception of ED care.

-Using patient experience of care scores for credentialing, contract renewal, and incentive bonus programs could have potential negative impacts on quality patient care, including safe prescribing of controlled substances, use of antibiotics and imaging.
-Emergency department patient experience of care measurement should incorporate the experience of admitted patients, to whom emergency physicians provide timely and intensive critical services.
+Using patient experience of care scores for credentialing, contract renewal, or incentive bonus programs could have potential negative impacts on quality patient care including safe prescribing of controlled substances, use of antibiotics, and utilization of imaging.
+Patient experience surveys are best utilized in a collaborative fashion between physicians and healthcare organizations to assess the patient experience of care in the ED.